Home Blogs Travel Photography Prints About Me

 In essence, ISO balances the need for light with image quality.
 A higher ISO allows you to capture images in darker environments, but it comes at the cost of potential noise.
 A lower ISO produces cleaner images, but you may need more light to achieve proper exposure.

-5. How Exposure Triangle work?
+6. How the Exposure Triangle work?

 Now that we’ve discussed aperture, shutter speed, and ISO individually, let’s explore how they work together in a concept known as the Exposure Triangle.